nabinno/pigtail/README.md

 ### Example config/pigtail.rb file

-Pigtail ships with three pre-defined job types: command, runner, and rake.
+Pigtail ships with three pre-defined config types: command, runner, and rake.
 You can define your own with `config_type`.

 ```ruby
 config_type :sports, <<-YAML